Current research projects /Completed research projects /

 Background

-Migraine is one of the most common neurological conditions, affecting more than 10 million people in the UK.
+Migraine is one of the most common neurological conditions, affecting around 11 million people in the UK.
 It is a complex and disabling disorder with a variety of symptoms, usually featuring a severe headache.
 Other symptoms can include disturbed vision, nausea, and increased sensitivity to light and sound.

 People with migraine often have problems falling or staying asleep.
 These are symptoms of insomnia.
 It is thought that these sleeping problems are due to the way that people try to find relief from their migraines.
 Often, when a migraine strikes, people try to find a dark, quiet room and try to sleep.
 However, sleeping in the daytime can disrupt sleep at night and this, in turn, can trigger a migraine the next day.
 The result is a vicious cycle of migraines and insomnia.